ampartridge/itbs_2018/index.md

 ## Schedule

-The final schedule will be uploaded here before the workshop.
+The final schedule will be available here before the workshop.

 ## Location and registration